What are Blockchain exchange-traded funds? All you need to know

 Holds 47 securities from throughout the world, with roughly three-quarters of them based in North America and the rest in Asia and Europe.

-Comprises 64 stocks, focusing on technology companies, and has less exposure to cryptocurrency holding corporations than other similar ETFs.
+Comprises 64 stocks, focuses on technology companies, and has less exposure to cryptocurrency-holding corporations than other similar ETFs.
 This ETF features a nearly 50/50 split of domestic and overseas companies.

 The most diverse blockchain and crypto ETF with 103 stocks.
 A bit more than a third of its portfolio comprises companies situated in the United States.